alpha-xone/xbbg/docs/index.rst

 manually create a new connection (which will be shared by all following queries) is helpful before calling any queries.

--  In command line, below command is helpful
+-  In command line, below command is helpful:

 .. code:: python